wiseman-timelord/LogClean/README.md

 - Integration into ScriptClean.

 ### DESCRIPTION
 LogClean-Ps is a straightforward and efficient batch and PowerShell script combination designed for cleaning `.log` files in a given directory by removing ANSI codes.
 This tool is particularly handy for users who regularly work with log files that contain cluttered and hard-to-read ANSI escape sequences.
 By automating the cleaning process, LogClean-Ps saves time and effort, making log files more readable and easier to analyze.
 Intended for NotePad++ users, so they can input error.log files into GPT, but, obviously other people may like it for their own reasoning.
+This is designed to work with "Error-Crash.Log", that is the naming format of the logs associated with my newer programs, that require such things.

 ### FEATURES
 - **Automated Cleaning**: Automatically finds and cleans the first `.log` file in the current directory, removing all ANSI codes.